sundowndev/phoneinfoga/README.md

 python ./phoneinfoga.py -i numbers.txt -o results.txt
 ```

-Check for a number range on OVH (just put some zeros) :
+**Note: `--osint` is not compatible with `--output` option.**

+Use all scanners and run OSINT reconnaissance :

 ```
-python phoneinfoga.py -n +42837544833 -s ovh
+python phoneinfoga.py -n +42837544833 -s all --osint
 ```

 ## Formatting